tudelft3d/geo1101.2020.ahn3/README.md

     1. Further parameters are optimized for use with AHN3 dataset
 1. Run main.py

+## Documentation and help
+Read the full documentation at [http://geo11012020ahn3.rtfd.io/](http://geo11012020ahn3.rtfd.io/)

+For any hiccups you encounter, please create an [issue](/issues)

 ## Notes
 For DTM a Laplace interpolation is used based on Startin's Delaunay Triangulation, which in turn is based on Rust, making it extremely fast to execute.